ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 essential so that you aren't constantly juggling and running up against your /remember's character allotment.
-World Info entries automate the process of taking character's details and attributes in and out of memory as they are needed, instead of shouldering the task onto the player and making them update their /remember constantly as figures in a story come and go.
+World Info entries automate the process of taking character's details and attributes in and out of memory as they are needed, instead of shouldering the task onto the user and making them update their /remember constantly as figures in a story come and go.
 (Which also eats away at /remember's potential for more useful details) In the context of erotic writing, this practice is most often utilized for writing harem stories, or any sort of erotic story that involves several rotating characters.

 In general, character entries should seek to establish broad and concrete things about a given character, such as their species (if